Benohene/pb_majestic_cloding/README.md

 1. Within User Groups, select the option to Create a New Group.
 2. Suggested Name: Create a name that combines "group" with the project's name, like "group-pb-majestic-cloding."
-3. Tags are not mandatory, but you should select it to proceed to the policy review page.
+3. Tags are not mandatory, but you should select them to proceed to the policy review page.
 4. In the User Groups section, choose your newly created group, and go to the Permissions tab.
 5. Access the Add Permissions dropdown and choose Attach Policies.
 6. Pick the desired policy, and then click Add Permissions at the bottom once you're finished.